scopatz/hdf5-is-for-lovers/flmake/scopatz_scipy2012_flmake.rst

 What is ``flmake``?
 ===============================
-Unlike previous attempts, ``flmake`` is a CLI workflow managment tool for FLASH simulations whose *express goal* is reproducibility.
+Unlike previous attempts, ``flmake`` is a CLI workflow management tool for FLASH simulations whose *express goal* is reproducibility.

 .. break